 Disclaimer: The above example wedding budget is only but a guide, and should not be used “just as it is” – feel free to customize, reduce from it or add to it, it to suit your particular situation.
 The wedding cost saving tips in this post will be helpful.

-NOTE: This wedding budget example is took place in Nigeria and reflect prices of items in the Nigerian market.
-Also note that prices of wedding things in big stores, cities and high-brow neighborhoods are higher.
+NOTE: The wedding with this example budget took place in Nigeria and their budget breakdown reflects the cost of items in the Nigerian market at the time.
+Also note that the cost of wedding things in big stores, cities and high-brow neighborhoods are higher than in smaller Nigerian cities.

 The above budgets exclude wedding planning services, not because they are unnecessary, but this article is especially for couples who are planning their wedding with the help of their family and friends in place of a wedding planner.
 We, here at NaijaGlamWedding, highly recommend using a wedding planner if you’re very busy and don’t have close friends or relatives to help with planning activities.
 So, please add the cost of hiring a wedding planner to your budget, if you think you need one.